Daisuke Ohata: World record holder

 On 14 May 2006, Ohata scored three tries for Japan against Georgia at Hanazono Stadium, in doing so claiming the world record for tries in rugby test matches.
 This gave him sixty-five tries for his country in fifty-five tests; he has since extended his record to sixty-nine tries from fifty-eight tests.
 The record was previously held by David Campese of Australia, who scored 64 tries from 101 tests.
-Brian Habana of South Africa eclipsed Campese's record with 67 tries (124 caps), the last one coming in 2016.
+Bryan Habana of South Africa eclipsed Campese's record with 67 tries (124 caps), the last one coming in 2016.
 However, unlike Campese and Habana, only a quarter of Ohata's tries were scored against major rugby union playing nations, causing controversy in some media.

 Ohata did not take part in the Rugby World Cup 2007, as he had ruptured his left Achilles tendon in an August practice match against Portugal.
 He had only just returned that month to the national side, having recovered from a right Achilles tendon rupture in January.

 In January 2011 Ohata's retirement was announced.
 Ohata, being 35-years-old, stated: “It's sad that it ended like this but I think I have had a good career.
 I feel I have left my mark as a rugby player.”

+Sportsman No.1

+Ohata is one of prominent Pro Sportsman No.1 competitors during early 2000's tenure, as he particularly shined in the 2001 and 2003 Pro Sportsman tournaments, achieves No.1 in said tournaments.
+He also earned New World Record of Shot-Gun-Touch event at the time by achieving 13m40cm.